CompTIA Certification Guide

 There are no essential requirements; however, Network+ and Security+ (or equivalent abilities) are highly recommended, and two years of experience in information security.
 Candidates interested in a career in cybersecurity can take the PenTest+ or CySA+ certificate in any order.

-The exam was introduced in July 2018 and focuses on communicating and reporting results, analyzing data, penetration testing and scanning, and assessment planning.
+The exam was introduced in July 2018 and focuses on communicating and reporting results, analysing data, penetration testing and scanning, and assessment planning.
 The exam also assesses a candidate's understanding of legal and compliance issues.

 Additional Professional Certifications